 "Friends," She asked hesitantly, "Is Malchior not a dragon?
 Is he not the one that attacked us all?"

 "Yeah."
-Cyborg added, frowning deeply.
+Cyborg added, a troubled look reflected on his face.
 "And Rae put him back in the book.
-I don't think that that's Malchior BB."
+I definitely not thinking that that's Malchior BB."

 She placed her hand on Rorek's gently rising chest.
 A soft blue aura spread from her hand across Rorek's body.
 His vitals shot up, breathing becoming deeper and softer, his heartbeat becoming more stabilized.
 Raven's lips twitched upward before quickly turning down.
 She had felt a giddy feeling quickly heat her face.
 She slowly started to lift her hand before realizing something-